urbyone/linuxlab/infra/part2/Part2.md

 >Standard_DS1_v2

 ## Part 2 Cleanup
-Once you have configured, **remember to save costs by destroying the infrastruture**
+Once you have finished, **remember to save costs by destroying the infrastruture**

 ```sh